LiterallyTheOne/deep-learning-with-keras/docs/5-convolutional-models/index.md

 As you can see, in the code above, we have defined an **Average Pooling Layer** with the `pool_size` of `(2, 2)` and made sure that our `stride` is set to 1.
-After that, we made an input matrix with the size of `4x4` that has 1 batch and 2 channels.
+After that, we made an input matrix with the size of $ 4 \times 4$ that has 1 batch and 2 channels.
 The values of this matrix is filled by the numbers in range of $[0, 31]$.
 Then, we fed that input to our **Average pooling Layer** and printed the results.
 As you can see, in the result section, we can see the differences of the input and the output.
 First, let's examine the different shapes.
 The original shape is `(1, 4, 4, 2)` but the output's shape is `(1, 3, 3, 2)`.
-The reason behind that is that we can fit $3$ $2x2$ window on a $4x4$ matrix.
+The reason behind that is that we can fit $3$ $2 \times 2$ window on a $4 \times 4$ matrix.
-As you can see, we have printed each channel and the output is the average over the $2x2$ window.
+As you can see, we have printed each channel and the output is the average over the $2 \times 2$ window.

 There is another common **Pooling layer** is being used as the last layer of our convolutional model (Instead of **Flatten**) is **Global Average Pooling**.